By Beth Giebel, Esq.

-The employer, Metro Transit, had published a bus driver's guide that set guidelines for bus drivers in terms of dealing with unruly passengers.
+The employer, Metro Transit, had published a bus driver's guide that established guidelines for bus drivers in terms of dealing with unruly passengers.
 Their bus drivers were instructed to "avoid physical confrontations wherever possible and were told to refrain from leaving the bus operator's seat to settle disputes unless it was necessary to do so in self-defense."

-The employee had acknowledged these work rules and had been previously disciplined for violating them.
+The employee had previously acknowledged these work rules and had been disciplined for violating them.

-The compensation judge denied the employee's claim and found that the injury occurred as a result of the employee's prohibited act.
+The compensation judge denied the employee's claim and found that the injury occurred as a direct result of the employer's prohibited act.
 The Minnesota Workers' Compensation Court of Appeals affirmed the denial of compensation, and reviewed the six factors to consider in determining whether the prohibited act defense would disallow the employee's claim: